-The Ministry has released an experimental monthly data series containing supply-side data (excluding consumption), which can be found below.
+The Ministry releases a monthly data series containing supply-side data (excluding consumption), which can be found below.
 Consumption data is contained in the quarterly data series above.
-A decision will be made in June 2021 on whether to make the monthly series permanent.
+The data will be updated on the second Thursday of each month.

 Oil reserve statistics

 Oil, gas and LPG reserves statistics are available in the data tables on the Energy in New Zealand page.

 Oil is New Zealand’s largest source of energy and therefore has a strong influence on our economy.
 Deregulation of the oil industry in 1988 removed price controls, government involvement in the refinery, licensing of wholesalers and retailers, and restrictions on imports of refined products.
 New Zealand exports local crude and imports both crude and refined petroleum products.

 Domestic oil production

 Oil is extracted from several fields in the Taranaki region.
 Nowadays, the Maari and Pohokura fields make up over half of domestic oil production.
 Maui, discovered in 1969 and beginning production in 1979, formerly provided the majority of domestic oil, but has since declined in significance.